Normally every Arduino board is programmed via the serial interface.

 After receiving a command it will be output again, this is very useful for debugging purposes.
 So you can check which string has finally arrived in the Arduino.

-You can then use a simple IF query to check which character string corresponds to the received command.
-Here, for example, it is checked whether the command corresponds to the string “simplerCommandDerWasTut”.
+After that, a simple IF query can be used to check which string the received command corresponds to.
+Here, for example, it is checked whether the command corresponds to the string "simplerCommandDerWasTut".

-If this is the case, the function “simpler_command_that_does_();” executed.
+If this is the case, the function "simpler_command_which_does();" is executed.

-Using these “absolute” commands, you could now issue simple commands.
+With the help of these "absolute" commands you can now send simple commands.
 For example, to turn a light on or off.

 So the command name (in this case "brightnessSetOn") and the value (in this case "20") must be recognized.